Finding AreaIn Exercises 23–36, find the indicated area under the... | Channels for Pearson+

 Z-Score

 A z-score is a statistical measurement that describes a value's relationship to the mean of a group of values.
 It is calculated by subtracting the mean from the value and then dividing by the standard deviation.
-In the context of the standard normal distribution, a z-score indicates how far and in what direction a data point deviates from the mean, which is essential for finding areas under the curve.
+In the context of the standard normal distribution, the z-score helps determine the area under the curve to the left of a specific value, which corresponds to the probability of a random variable being less than that value.

 Recommended video: